Rutgers University: Financial aid

-As a state university, Rutgers charges two separate rates for tuition and fees depending on an enrolled student's residency.
-The Office of Institutional Research and Academic Planning estimates that costs in-state students of attending Rutgers would amount to $25,566 for an undergraduate living on-campus and $30,069 for a graduate student.
+As a state university, Rutgers charges two separate rates for tuition and fees, depending on an enrolled student's residency.
+The Office of Institutional Research and Academic Planning estimates that the cost of in-state students of attending Rutgers would amount to $25,566 for an undergraduate living on campus and $30,069 for a graduate student.
 For an out-of-state student, the costs rise to $38,228 and $39,069 respectively.
-As of the 2024–2025 academic school year, the estimated cost of tuition for in-state students is $14,222, $33,734 for out-of-state students, and $15,332 for Room and Board.
+As of the 2024–2025 academic school year, the estimated cost of tuition for in-state students was $14,222, $33,734 for out-of-state students, and $15,332 for room and board.

 In the 2010–2011 academic year, undergraduate students at Rutgers, through a combination of federal (53.5%), state (23.6%), university (18.1%), and private (4.8%) scholarships, loans, and grants, received $492,260,845 of financial aid.
 81.4% of all undergraduates, or 34,473 students, received some form of financial aid.
 During the same period, graduate students, through a combination of federal (61.9%), state (1.8%), university (34.5%), and private (1.9%) scholarships, loans, and grants received $182,384,256 of financial aid.
 81.5% of all graduate students, or 11,852 students received some form of financial aid.

-Alongside Pell and TAG grant which are well-known federal and state aids, Rutgers provides EOF grant, merit based scholarships such as SAS Excellence Award, Scarlet Guarantee, and many other forms of aid.
-Rutgers is an active participant of the EOF program giving financially or academically disadvantaged students resources to success.
-Furthermore, the Scarlet Guarantee covers any tuition cost for students whose aid might not if the student's household income is below a certain amount.
-Apart from need based aid, Rutgers University have a list of Scholarships which first-time or continuing students can apply to based upon GPA and/or extra-curriculum involvement.
-The University also offers multiple opportunities for students to earn while in college through Federal Work Study, on-campus employment, and internships.
+Alongside the Pell and TAG grants, which are well-known federal and state aids, Rutgers provides the EOF grant, merit-based scholarships such as the SAS Excellence Award, Scarlet Guarantee, and many other forms of aid.
+Rutgers is an active participant in the EOF program, giving financially or academically disadvantaged students resources.
+The Scarlet Guarantee covers any tuition cost for students whose aid might not cover this, if the student's household income is below a certain amount.
+Apart from need-based aid, Rutgers University has a list of scholarships which first-time or continuing students can apply for, based up GPA and/or extra-curriculum involvement.
+The university also offers multiple opportunities for students to earn while in college through federal work study, on-campus employment, and internships.

 In 2007, the university's Office for Enrollment Management launched the Rutgers Future Scholars Program as an initiative to help 7th graders from low-income families achieve academic success and be the first in their families to go to college.
 The program targets students from the school systems of Rutgers's hometowns, New Brunswick/Piscataway, Newark, and Camden.
 Once admitted, the students receive mentoring and college prep courses each summer leading up to the year of their college applications.
 If admitted to the university, they are given a full tuition scholarship for four years of undergraduate study.
-The program has been very successful and currently admits as many as 200 new 7th graders each year with most of the original 200 now attending the university as undergraduates.
+The program has been very successful and currently admits as many as 200 new 7th graders each year, with most of the original 200 now attending the university as undergraduates.